redfoxofwealden/oxnead-pub-quiz/README.md

 Test site used: [JSHint](https://jshint.com/)

 The code was copied to JSHint, tested and no errors were found.
 However it issued 52 warnings all to do with ES6 features being used.
-It was then retested with New JavaScript features (ES6) option selected and with the configuration options as shown below.
+It was then retested with New JavaScript features (ES6) option selected in the configuration settings as shown below.

 ![ES6 compatibilty set](readme/jshint-configurations.png)